prigazzi/coolcademy/README.md

-coolcademy
+hexo-online-academy
 ==========

-Repository for Coolblue Hackathon 2014
+Repository for Hackathon 2014